NLeSC/python-template/README.md

 # Netherlands eScience Center Python Template

-Are you writing research software?
-Save your time on setting up and configuring your new Python packages by using this template.
-This [Copier-based](https://copier.readthedocs.io) template includes best practices for research software from the beginning.
+Spend less time setting up and configuring your new Python packages by using this template.
+This [Copier](https://copier.readthedocs.io) template includes best practices for research software so your new package will include these practices from the start.

 You can choose from various user profiles, each offering a range of features to suit your needs.

 ## User profiles
 - **Minimum**